esix4rmyy/NitroPerks/README.md

-# NitroPerks
+# SharingBoost
- Unlock all screensharing modes, and use cross-server emotes & gif emotes, Discord wide!
-(Reactions broken.)
+ Unlock all screensharing modes!